-1984) : Foucault, a French philosopher, was a complex thinker whose thoughts encompass various themes and multiple ideas.
+1984): Foucault, a French philosopher, was a complex thinker whose thoughts encompass various themes and multiple ideas.
 Nevertheless, he is considered a postmodern thinker because of his trenchant criticism of the Enlightenment ideas and modernity.
 His writings had and have still continued to exert tremendous influence in humanities and social sciences.
 His work is frequently referred to in disciplines such as history, cultural studies, philosophy, sociology, literary theory and education.
 He is famous for his critiques of various social institutions which he consodered the products of European modernity.
 Institutions and disciplines such as psychiatry, medicine and prisons invited his trenchant criticism.
-Apart from his works on these, he is also renowned for his ideas concerning 'discourse' in relation to the history of Western thought.
+Apart from his works on these, he is also renowned for his general theories concerning power and the relation between power and knowledge, as well as his ideas concerning 'discourse' in relation to the history of Western thought.
 In later life he also worked on the history of sexuality.

-Foucault expressed his ideas through a series of important books - Madness and Civilization (1961), The Birth of the Clinic (1963), The Order of Things (1966), The Archaeology of Knowledge (1969), Discipline and Punish : The Birth of the Prison (1975), and The History of Sexuality (1976-1986).
+Foucault expressed his ideas through a series of important books - Madness and Civilization (1961), The Birth of the Clinic (1963), The Order of Things (1966), The Archaeology of Knowledge (1969), Discipline and Punish: The Birth of the Prison (1975), and The History of Sexuality (1976-1986).
 Foucault's writings are mostly set in historical contexts, but he discourages the notion of totality and continuity in history.
 Instead, he promotes the idea of discontinuity.
 Thus, for him, history is not continuous and unifocal, nor can there be any universalisation of history.
 Foucault's ideas about history and society progresses from the concept of archaeology to that of genealogy.
 But throughout his works, he stresses the idea of difference.
 Moreover, he rejects the Enlightenment idea that the rule of Reason can be equated with emancipation and progress.

 He says that instead of serving as an emancipator force, the knowledge centres on power and helps in creating new forms of domination in modern times.
 He thus criticizes the attempts to separate knowledge and power and emphasizes that the pursuit of knowledge, particularly in modern times, is indissolubly associated with pursuit of power and quest for domination.
 Jacques Derrida (1930-2004): Derrida, another French philosopher, has proved crucial to the development of the postmodern theory, particularly the 'linguistic turn'.
 The basic contribution of Derrida to the development of the poststructuralist and postmodernist theories is his theory of deconstruction.
 It views all written texts as product of complex cultural processes.
 Moreover, these texts can only be defined in relation to other texts and conventions of writing.
 According to Derrida, the human knowledge is limited to texts; there is nothing outside the texts.
 Reality is constituted by language.
 It does not, however, mean that there is no world outside of language.
 But it does mean that the world we know is accessible to us only through language.
 It is language which constitutes our world and, therefore, language precedes reality.
 The knowledge of reality is not beyond language and its rules of existence.
 Another point related to deconstruction is the idea of difference which states that the meaning of anything is ascertained only through difference from other things.
+Any text is conceivable only in relation of difference to other texts.
+In this sense, difference precedes the existence of things.
+Another point is about the unity of opposites, because without unity, there are no opposites.